The Gospel lives in conversation with culture, and if the Church holds back from the culture, the Gospel itself falls silent.– John Paul II

 Returning to our earlier assertion that morality primarily relates to human flourishing, we begin to encounter another set of questions.
 Who’s vision or opinion or judgment of flourishing?
 Who’s standard of thriving and well-being?

-Cultures, religions, communities, and individuals have varied over history, and do so even now, in terms of their thinking concerning what constitutes flourishing and how to achieve it.
-Ideas and convictions have shifted and developed throughout history.
 There seems to be a degree arbitrariness to the claims concerning moral truth and human well-being.
 (Alasdair MacIntyre, Whose Justice?
-Which Rationality? p.1)
+Which Rationality?)

 Consider the role honor played in ancient and even middle age civilizations.
 Maintaining one’s honor was valued as one of the highest moral goods – even if meant seeking violent retribution on those who tarnished one’s honor.
 Or consider the centuries-long Christian reaction to heresy where theological “error” often resulted in being burned at the stake or tortured to death.
 The moral thinking on slavery in the West was slow to change.

 There is no meaningful moral identity for the abstract individual.
 The individual has to find its moral identity in and through its membership in communities – families, neighborhoods, school communities, professional associations, social groups, and religious and cultural traditions.

 There is no isolated, pure, individual floating on a cultural-historical blank slate.
 One’s moral reasoning is shaped and upheld by a shared rationality – a conveyed worldview and wisdom of what a good life is about.
 And this shared rationality comes from community and culture.